Owl Class Curriculum Letter Summer 1 2021

 Personal, Social and Emotional Development - We follow the Cambridgeshire PSHE programme to plan for specific lessons.
 We also place great value on teaching the children the skills needed to share, take turns with other children, to listen and to be kind and caring towards others.
 We want them to gain self-confidence and self-belief in order to foster their resilience.
 This is a prime area of learning, as the children need to feel happy and safe at school and form positive relationships with children and adults in order to thrive in all areas of learning.

 Phonics and Literacy/English - The children in the Early Years Foundation Stage and Year 1, have a daily phonics session where they learn the letters of the alphabet and how to form them.
-They are taught separately for this in order so that they can work on the appropriate level.
+They are taught as separate year groups for phonics, so that they can work at the level that is appropriate for them.
 This is taught through the Story-time Phonics' programme.
 They quickly move on to learning more complicated sounds which supports their ability to segment and blend sounds for reading and spelling.
-They have daily writing opportunities in these phonics lessons and in Literacy lessons.
+They have daily writing opportunities in these phonics lessons and in Literacy/English lessons.
 They are encouraged to write independently in the environment.
 We have a class writing area inside and writing opportunities outside too.
 We change the stimulus in these areas to encourage children to write, such as a class office, writing party invitations, writing stories, writing their news, writing letters, writing a list, being police officers outside and carrying writing toolkits etc. The children read whole class stories and get to know them very well with class retelling sessions, making story maps, sequencing the story and playing with characters and props from the story in the role-play area.
 This gives them the opportunity to innovate these stories, writing their own versions of these familiar stories.

 Mathematics– We have a Mathematics session every day, using the 'White Rose' maths scheme, which supports children to gain a deeper understanding of mathematical concepts.
 Every week we plan engaging activities where children will learn mathematical skills in the continuous and enhanced provision, as well as working on specific tasks with an adult.
 They usually begin with a whole class session, working on their problem solving and reasoning, with differentiated questions to provide the appropriate challenge.
-The Year 1 children follow the National Curriculum and expectations and they sometimes have a separate introduction to the lesson.
+The Year 1 children follow the National Curriculum and expectations and they often have a separate introduction to the lesson.
 They then work in groups guided by an adult, on the Mathematical concept they are currently working on.
 They are encouraged to explore different ways of working, such as using pictorial representations, or manipulating practical apparatus.
 The Reception children have lots of mathematical opportunities in the continuous and enhanced provision in the classroom.
 They are encouraged to count with a range of apparatus, such as small toys and counters, and natural materials, such as stones and fir cones.
 Their maths activities are very practical and they will often work in small guided groups to learn a specific concept, while also exploring the concept in other ways in the independent activities provided.

-Topic session– We cover subjects such as Expressive Arts and Design and Understanding the World, through our topic, such as painting toys from around the world during our 'toys' topic, or exploring the senses in Science lessons during our 'All About Me' topic.
+Topic session– We cover subjects such as Expressive Arts and Design and Understanding the World, through our topic, such as painting teddy bears with a comb for our 'toys' topic, or exploring the senses in Science lessons during our 'All About Me' topic.

-You will find some information and below about how to support your child with reading.
+You will find some information below about how to support your child with reading.